Financial-Times/origami-website/_tutorials/manual-build.md

 }</code>
 </pre>

 Next, we need to install our components as direct dependencies.
-We will opt to install them through the command line,
+We will opt to install them through the command line,....